-Helping Hand is a non-profit organisation run by a dedicated committee of Leyland Trucks and PACCAR Parts employees.
-Founded in 1994 by a group of enthusiastic workers who wanted to help disadvantaged employees and local causes, the charity last year celebrated its 25th anniversary.
+Helping Hand was founded in 1994 by a group of enthusiastic Leyland Trucks and PACCAR PARTS workers who wanted to help disadvantaged employees and local causes.
+To-date, the charity has raised over £1 million to date.

 “Made Profiles Ltd are delighted to be supporting Helping Hand again this year.
 I personally know a family who were a beneficiary of Helping Hands support & having been asked to sponsor them again this year I was delighted to participate.”